sukibaby/fsr-server/README.md

 # Go-based FSR Server (unfinished)

-**This replaces the Python based FSR server as found at [teejusb's FSR repository](https://github.com/teejusb/fsr).**

-This can be run directly as an exe, and is written in Go to allow for much higher performance than what the Python based server is capable of.

-**This is in a usable state, but has some known bugs.** For example, the major issue currently is that it only saves one threshold at a time.
-Also occasionally you need to start the exe over again if the values aren't updating in the web UI, and it's possible to crash the server by closing the web UI window.
-Please note issues in the Issues section if you run into any unexpected/unwanted behavior.
-When I get the threshold saving issue taken care of, I'll start distributing pre-built exe's.

-Please use teejusb's page if you need the firmware, since the firmware isn't kept here.

-# Building

 For now you need to build it yourself.
 Once I some of the existing bugs worked out I will provide one that is pre-built.

 You only need to do this once.
 After you do it then you get a `server.exe` which you can run directly.